luka-hash/webring/README.md

 - members file = csv with (name, url) pair
 - some icons and other visuals = icons, badges, etc

-Take a look at the `example` directory.

-The server uses port `8080`.
+The server uses port `8080` by default.

 ## Is it any good?